KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 ### ...sync data between an app and its keyboard

 To sync data between an app and its keyboard, you must create an App Group and link it to both the app and its keyboard.
-You can then add the App Group ID to your ``KeyboardApp`` to automatically set up your app and keyboard, as described in <doc:App-Article>.
+You can then add the App Group ID to your ``KeyboardApp``'s ``KeyboardApp/appGroupId`` to automatically set up your app as described in <doc:Getting-Started>.

-You can also use ``Keyboard/Settings/setupStore(forAppGroup:keyPrefix:)`` to set up a store for an App Group, without using a ``KeyboardApp``.
+You can also use ``KeyboardSettings/setupStore(forAppGroup:keyPrefix:)`` to set up a store for an App Group, without using a ``KeyboardApp``.

 > Important: The main app will always write data to an App Group in a way that is instantly available to the keyboard.
 A keyboard must however have Full Access enabled for changes to immediately sync with the app.
 When Full Access is disabled, syncing is less reliable.